-The fair values of alternative investments publicly traded on national security exchanges are stated at their closing market prices as of June 30, 2017.
+The fair values of alternative investments publicly traded on national security exchanges are stated at their closing market prices as of June 30, 2018 and 2017.
 The fair values of alternative investments not publicly traded on national security exchanges represent the Foundation's pro-rata interest in the net assets of each investment partnership as provided by its managing partner.
-Because of inherent uncertainties in the valuation of these non-publicly traded alternative investments, those estimated fair values may differ materially from the values that might ultimately be realized.
+Because of inherent uncertainties in the valuation of these nonpublicly traded alternative investments, those estimated fair values may differ materially from the values that might ultimately be realized.

-The Foundation has calculated the total return on investments was approximately 10.2% in fiscal year 2017.
-Additionally, the total return on only the long-term pooled investments was approximately 10.7% in fiscal year 2017.
+The Foundation has calculated the total return on investments was approximately 6.2% in fiscal year 2018 and 10.2% in fiscal year 2017.
+Additionally, the total return on only the long-term pooled investments was approximately 6.7% in fiscal year 2018 and 10.7% in fiscal year 2017.